GRCC-CODE-RAIDERS/GRCC-CODE-RAIDERS/README.md

 # Welcome to GRCC Code Raiders! 👋

 ## About Us
-**GRCC Code Raiders** is a dynamic coding club associated with Grand Rapids Community College, dedicated to fostering a community of passionate coders and tech enthusiasts.
+**GRCC Code Raiders** is a coding club associated with Grand Rapids Community College, dedicated to fostering a community of passionate coders and tech enthusiasts.
 We aim to explore, learn, and grow together in the ever-evolving world of technology.

 ### Our Mission
 - **Learn**: Providing a platform for members to enhance their coding skills through collaborative projects and peer learning.